Recopa Sudamericana: Records and statistics

 Rodrigo Palacio scored 5 goals, a record that still stands today.

 Telê Santana is one of four managers to win two record Recopa Sudamericana medals, and the first to earn them consecutively.

 Leandro Damião, as well as Rodrigo Palacio, is joint record holder of most goals scored in a season with three goals.

 Argentines Leonardo Ponzio, Sebastián Battaglia, Neri Cardozo, Rodrigo Palacio, and Jesús Dátolo, Uruguayan Camilo Mayada and Paraguayan Claudio Morel Rodríguez are the only players to have won three Recopa Sudamericana winners' medals.
 The overall top goalscorer in Recopa Sudamericana history is Rodrigo Palacio, scorer of five goals.
 Leandro Damião is second with 3 goals.
 Rodrigo Palacio and Leandro Damião hold the record for the most goals scored in a single Recopa Sudamericana.
 Each of their three goals was scored in the 2006 and 2010 finals, respectively.
 Claudio Morel Rodríguez is the player with most appearances in the competition, 5 editions (winning three finals), all of them in Boca Juniors with the exception of 2003 (played for San Lorenzo).
 Paraguayan Julio César Cáceres, Argentine Jesús Dátolo and Brazilian André are the only players that won the Recopa Sudamericana with two teams.
 Cáceres won in 2003 with Olimpia and 2008 with Boca Juniors, Dátolo won in 2006 and 2008 with Boca and in 2014 with Atlético Mineiro, and André won in 2012 with Santos and 2014 with Atlético Mineiro.

 Argentinian Marcelo Gallardo is the only head coach to ever win three Recopa Sudamericana.
 Brazilians Telê Santana and Levir Culpi, Uruguayan Luis Cubilla, and Argentinian Alfio Basile are the only head coaches to ever win two Recopa Sudamericana.
-All Recopa Sudamericana winning head coaches were natives of the country they coached to victory except for Cubilla, Mirko Jozić, Jorge Fossati and Edgardo Bauza.
-Croatian Jozić, who won the 1992 edition with Chile's Colo-Colo, has the distinction and honor of being the only non-South American coach to win the tournament.
+All Recopa Sudamericana winning head coaches were natives of the country they coached to victory except for Cubilla, Mirko Jozić, Jorge Fossati, Edgardo Bauza, Jorge Jesus and Abel Ferreira.